By TINA KELLEY and PHOEBE PINDER

 It’s best to check your state health department’s site directly for guidance on criteria for getting tested in your state.
 Here’s a directory.

-Here’s our data from our reported and crowdsourced “where to find a test site” collection.
+Here’s our data from our reported and crowdsourced “where to find a test site” collection for the nasal swab type.
 To add your data, go to this link.
 Story continues below spreadsheet.
-(Pro tip: If data is not visible, you may need to scroll to the top of the spreadsheet; we are adding data daily, and welcome your contributions.)
+(Pro tip: If data is not visible, you may need to scroll to the top of the spreadsheet, or left to right; we are adding data daily, and welcome your contributions.)